Brad-1999/Used-phone-group-project/README.md

 ### Models

-*   **Baseline**: We used Ridge regression, and we also experimented with k-Nearest Neighbors and Random Forest.
+*   **Baseline**: Start with Ridge Regression to achieve a better balance between interpretability and performance.
+Then, experiment with k-Nearest Neighbors (kNN) to explore the impact of local patterns in the data.
+Incorporate Random Forest in the pipeline to capture non-linear interactions among features.
 *   **Tuning**: GridSearchCV was employed to find the optimal hyperparameters for the Random Forest model, aiming to maximize its predictive performance.
 *   **Validation:** Cross-validation (implemented within GridSearchCV) was used to evaluate the model's performance on unseen data and prevent overfitting.
-*   **Feature Importance:** SHAP (SHapley Additive exPlanations) values were calculated for the best-performing Random Forest model to understand the contribution of each feature to the price prediction.
 *   **Preprocessing Pipeline:** The preprocessing steps, including log transformation of the target variable (price), were applied consistently to both training and testing datasets within the model training pipeline in `src/trainer.py`.
 Stratified splitting was also considered to maintain class proportions.
+*   **Feature Importance:** SHAP (SHapley Additive exPlanations) values were calculated for the best-performing Random Forest model to understand the contribution of each feature to the price prediction.

 ### Results

-The analysis, detailed in the `src/trainer.py` module and potentially visualized in a dedicated notebook, indicated that the Random Forest model achieved the best performance among the models tested.
-SHAP values, generated using the `shap` library, provided insights into the feature importance, highlighting the key drivers of used smartphone prices.
-Specific performance metrics (MAE, RMSE, R2, MAPE, RAC) are reported in the model evaluation section of the `src/trainer.py` output and `notebooks/model_analysis.ipynb` .
+* The analysis, detailed in the `src/trainer.py` module and potentially visualized in a dedicated notebook, indicated that the Random Forest model achieved the best performance among the models tested.
+* SHAP values, generated using the `shap` library, provided insights into the feature importance, highlighting the key drivers of used smartphone prices.
+* Specific performance metrics (MAE, RMSE, R2, MAPE, RAC) are reported in the model evaluation section of the `src/trainer.py` output and `notebooks/model_analysis.ipynb`.

 ## Libraries Used